mjosaarinen/dekryptize/README.md

 2016-12-19  Markku-Juhani O. Saarinen <mjos@iki.fi>

-Dekryptize is a command line ncurses decryption animation to make decryption look like, well, decryption.
+Dekryptize is a command line ncurses animation thing that makes decryption look like, well, decryption.
 The plaintext input is read from standard input -- or if a filename is supplied, from that file.